SciProgCentre/kmath-polynomial/docs/polynomials.md

    PolynomialSpaceOfFractions <|-- MultivariatePolynomialSpaceOfFractions
 ```

 There are implemented `Polynomial` and `RationalFunction` interfaces as abstractions of polynomials and rational functions respectively (although, there is not a lot of logic in them) and `PolynomialSpace` and `RationalFunctionSpace` (that implement `Ring` interface) as abstractions of polynomials' and rational functions' spaces respectively.
-More precisely, that means they allow to declare common logic of interaction with such objects and spaces:
+More precisely, that means they permit declaring common logic of interaction with such objects and spaces:
 - `Polynomial` does not provide any logic.
-It is marker interface.
+It is a marker interface.
 - `RationalFunction` provides numerator and denominator of rational function and destructuring declaration for them.
 - `PolynomialSpace` provides all possible arithmetic interactions of integers, constants (of type `C`), and polynomials (of type `P`) like addition, subtraction, multiplication, and some others and common properties like degree of polynomial.
 - `RationalFunctionSpace` provides the same as `PolynomialSpace` but also for rational functions: all possible arithmetic interactions of integers, constants (of type `C`), polynomials (of type `P`), and rational functions (of type `R`) like addition, subtraction, multiplication, division (in some cases), and some others and common properties like degree of polynomial.

 Then to add abstraction of similar behaviour with variables (in multivariate case) there are implemented `MultivariatePolynomialSpace` and `MultivariateRationalFunctionSpace`.
 They just include variables (of type `V`) in the interactions of the entities.

-Also, to remove boilerplates there were provided helping subinterfaces and abstract subclasses:
+Also, to remove boilerplate, there were provided helping subinterfaces and abstract subclasses:
 - `PolynomialSpaceOverRing` allows to replace implementation of interactions of integers and constants with implementations from provided ring over constants (of type `A: Ring<C>`).
 - `RationalFunctionSpaceOverRing` &mdash; the same but for `RationalFunctionSpace`.
 - `RationalFunctionSpaceOverPolynomialSpace` &mdash; the same but "the inheritance" includes interactions with polynomials from provided `PolynomialSpace`.
-- `PolynomialSpaceOfFractions` is actually abstract subclass of `RationalFunctionSpace` that implements all fractions boilerplates with provided (`protected`) constructor of rational functions by polynomial numerator and denominator.
+- `PolynomialSpaceOfFractions` is actually abstract subclass of `RationalFunctionSpace` that implements all fraction's logic boilerplate with provided (`protected`) constructor of rational functions by polynomial numerator and denominator.
-- `MultivariateRationalFunctionSpaceOverMultivariatePolynomialSpace` and `MultivariatePolynomialSpaceOfFractions` &mdash; the same stories of operators inheritance and fractions boilerplates respectively but in multivariate case.
+- `MultivariateRationalFunctionSpaceOverMultivariatePolynomialSpace` and `MultivariatePolynomialSpaceOfFractions` &mdash; the same stories of operators inheritance and fraction's logic boilerplate respectively but in multivariate case.

 ## Utilities